nwneisen/mke-docs/content/docs/operations/authentication/_index.md

 - **Identity Provider (IdP):** To use OIDC or SAML, you must configure an identity provider.
 For examples of how to use Okta as an authentication service provider for either of these protocols, refer to [OIDC](../../operations/authentication/oidc-providers/oidc) or [SAML](../../operations/authentication/saml-providers/saml).

 - **LDAP Server:** To use LDAP, you must have an LDAP server configured.
-An example server on your local machine can be found at [LDAP](../../operations/authentication/ldap).
+An example of how to create an OpenLDAP server can be found at [LDAP](../../tutorials/authentication-provider-setup/ldap).

 ## Configuration